Charlotte Maxeke

-Charlotte Makgomo (née Mannya) Maxeke (7 April 1871 – 16 October 1939) was a South African religious leader, social and political activist; she was the first black woman to graduate with a university degree in South Africa with a B.Sc from Wilberforce University Ohio in 1903, as well as the first black African woman to graduate from an American university.
+Charlotte Makgomo (née Mannya) Maxeke (7 April 1871 – 16 October 1939) was a South African religious leader, social and political activist.
+By graduating with a B.Sc. from Wilberforce University, Ohio, in 1903, she became the first black woman in South Africa to graduate with a university degree as well as the first African woman to graduate from an American university.

 Early life

-Charlotte Makgomo (née Mannya) Maxeke was born in Ga-Ramokgopa, Limpopo on 7 April 1871 and grew up in Fort Beaufort, Eastern Cape.
+Charlotte Makgomo Mannya was born in Ga-Ramokgopa, Limpopo, South Africa, on 7 April 1871 and grew up in Fort Beaufort, Eastern Cape.
 She was the daughter of John Kgope Mannya, the son of headman Modidima Mannya of the Batlokwa people, under Chief Mamafa Ramokgopa and Anna Manci, a Xhosa woman from Fort Beaufort.
-Mannya's father was a roads foreman and Presbyterian lay preacher, and her mother a teacher.
+Mannya's father was a roads foreman and Presbyterian lay preacher, and her mother was a teacher.
 Mannya's grandfather served as a key adviser to the King of the Basothos.
 Soon after her birth, Mannya's family moved to Fort Beaufort, where her father had gained employment at a road construction company.
 Details about Mannya's siblings are unclear, however, she had a sister known as Katie, who was born in Fort Beaufort.
-Mannya's date of birth is in dispute, with possible dates ranging from 1871, 1872 to 1874.
-The Minister of Home Affairs of South Africa, Naledi Pandor, took special interest in this detail of Charlotte Maxeke's life, however, no records were found.
-The date in 1871 is also often accepted as it does not conflict with the age of her younger sister Katie who was born in 1873.
+Mannya's date of birth is disputed, with possible dates ranging from 1871, 1872 to 1874.
+The Former Minister of Home Affairs of South Africa, Naledi Pandor, took special interest in this detail of Charlotte Maxeke's life, however, no records were found.
+The 1871 date is also often accepted as it does not conflict with the age of her younger sister Katie, who was born in 1873.

-At age 8, she began her primary school classes at a missionary school taught by the Reverend Isaac Wauchope in Uitenhage.
+At the age of eight, Charlotte Mannya began her primary school classes at a missionary school taught by the Reverend Isaac Wauchope in Uitenhage.
 She excelled in Dutch and English, mathematics and music.
 She spent long hours tutoring her less skilled classmates, often with great success.
-Reverend Wauchope credited Mannya with much of his teaching success particularly with regard to languages.
-Mannya's musical prowess was visible at a young age.
+Reverend Wauchope credited her with much of his teaching success particularly with regard to languages.
+Her musical prowess was visible at a young age.
 Describing Charlotte's singing Rev. Henry Reed Ngcayiya, a minister of the United Church and family friend said: "She had the voice of an angel in heaven."

 From Uitenhage, Charlotte moved to Port Elizabeth to study at the Edward Memorial School under Headmaster Paul Xiniwe.
-Charlotte excelled and completed her secondary school education in record time, achieving the highest possible grades.
-In 1885, after the discovery of diamonds, Charlotte moved to Kimberley with her family.
+She excelled and completed her secondary school education in record time, achieving the highest possible grades.
+In 1885, after the discovery of diamonds, Charlotte moved to Kimberley, Northern Cape, with her family.